Atom (Ryan Choi): Brightest Day

-Convergence

-At San Diego Comic-Con 2011, artist Jim Lee revealed that Ryan would be one of the members of the new Justice League title drawn by Lee and written by Geoff Johns.
-The undoing of Choi's death will be one of the numerous changes to DC's continuity caused by the Flashpoint event.

-During the first story arc of the series, it is mentioned in passing that as a young graduate student, Ryan had helped design one of the components of Cyborg's robotic body.

-In the Convergence crossover, when the alternate Brainiac miniaturized the universe of the New Earth, Ryan appears to be alive and confronts Ray Palmer, who was battling the Angor universe's Barracuda.
-Ryan reveals that after his death, his consciousness had survived in the universe where the Atoms' masses are shifted to whenever they change size.
-He later returns to the realm of the living after appropriating the flesh from Ray's severed hand to create a new body for himself.
-After Barracuda is defeated, the two Atoms work together to defeat Deathstroke, avenging Ryan's murder.
+In Brightest Day, Deathstroke kills Ryan and uses his bio-belt to resurrect Jericho.
+In Convergence, Ryan is revealed to have survived by entering the microscopic universe and is resurrected after transferring into a clone body.

 DC Rebirth

 Ryan makes his official debut in the new DC Rebirth continuity as a teenage genius Ivy League college student tutored by Ray Palmer.
 Palmer reveals his identity as the Atom and enlists Ryan's help in fighting crime, talking to Ray from his lab in a tech support role.
 One day, after many adventures together, Ray goes missing.
 A week later, Ryan finds a message from Palmer along with one of his size-changing belts, asking the youth to come find him in the Microverse because he got stuck there when exploring a change in time and space.
 After receiving another scolding from Dean Plumm, Ryan heads back to the lab, using the bio-belt that Ray gave him to travel there through the Wi-Fi.
 When he arrives, he is met by Batman and Lobo who are there to recruit Ray Palmer into the new Justice League of America.
 Discovering that Ray is missing, Batman decides to leave until Lobo asks Ryan if he wrote down various equations to update the bio-belt on a blackboard.
 Impressed, Lobo decides that Batman should recruit Ryan, despite Batman not wanting to put him in danger.
-Lobo says it is Ryan's choice, and Ryan joins the JLA and sometime later, heads to the City of Vanity, Oregon, to recruit the Ray into the team.
+Lobo says it is Ryan's choice, and Ryan joins the JLA and sometime later, heads to Vanity, Oregon, to recruit the Ray into the team.

+In the 2025 series Justice League: The Atom Project, Ryan and Ray work to reverse the aftermath of Absolute Power, when several heroes had their powers swapped and some had them transferred to civilians.